oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Protect the release branch from further pushes on the admin page.

-1. Do a PR from the release branch into `develop`, and wait for the Travis-CI checks to turn green. **DO NOT SQUASH-MERGE THIS PR.**

 Congratulations, you've just done a release!

 ## Doing a hotfix
-1. Make a branch off the current release branch, and add the commits desired, and then merge it to the release branch.
+1. Make a branch off develop and make the fix, and make a PR into develop.
+Branch off the release branch, and cherry-pick the commits desired onto the hotfix branch.

-1. Do a PR from the release branch into `develop`, and wait for the Travis-CI checks to turn green.
-It's ok to squash merge this.

 1. Deploy the hotfix.